 STD testing at urgent care

-One reason people are more likely to go to urgent care than their doctor’s office for STD testing is that they can typically walk into urgent care and get same day STD testing, walk-in care that a doctor’s office can’t provide.
+One reason people are more likely to go to urgent care than their doctor’s office is that they can typically walk into urgent care and get same day STD testing, walk-in care that a doctor’s office can’t provide.
 In addition to this expedited service, for many, going to an urgent care center relieves them of the embarrassment that can be associated with visiting their doctor or a clinic.

 Another reason someone might go to urgent care is if their insurance provider covers urgent care visits.
 Unfortunately, while this may seem like a cheaper alternative to clinics and testing centers that don’t accept insurance, what patients may fail to realize is that, while the copay for a visit to urgent care might be covered, STD tests are typically additional costs, and those costs may not be covered by insurance.

 STD testing at Priority STD Testing

 Priority STD Testing offers many of the same conveniences as urgent care.
 At Priority STD Testing, you could set up a testing appointment online for the same or next day, be in and out of the testing center in 30 minutes and have your results in a matter of days, all for costs comparable to or cheaper than urgent care, and without a lengthy stay in a waiting room.
 Additionally, at Priority STD Testing, you can avoid an uncomfortable conversation with a doctor or nurse.
 After providing some basic information to a care counselor online, all you need to do when you show up for your testing is provide the necessary sample(s) and leave.